CLAIRE-Labo/python-ml-research-template/installation/amd64/README.md

    make env
    ```
    The creates a `.env` file with pre-filled values.
+   The `SERVICE_NAME` variable determines how you'll deploy your image.
+   We provide 2 options.
+      1. `image-only` does not specify any deployment options.
+         It is there if you only need to build the image and can then deploy it however you want.
+         *: Use this option for deploying on the RunAI Kubernetes Cluster.
+      2. `run-local` specifies a deployment with Docker Compose on your local machine.
+         *: Use this option to run the container locally.
+E.g. on your WSL machine, EPFL HaaS lab machine.
-   The `UID/GID` are used to allow the container read/write access to the mounted volumes.
+   The `UID/GID` are used to give the container user read/write access to the mounted volumes
+   containing the code of the project, the data, and where you'll write your outputs.
+   These need to match the user permissions on the mounted volumes.
+   If you're deploying locally these values should be filled correctly by default.
+   If you're deploying locally with Docker Compose, `LOCAL_*_DIR` are the paths to volumes to mount.
+   Otherwise, they're not used.
 2. Build the image with
    ```bash
    make build